jtamames/SqueezeMeta/docs/source/SQMtools.rst

 -----------------------------
 A *SQMbunch* object contains all the relevant information for several SqueezeMeta projects.
 It has a similar structure to a :ref:`SQM object <SQM object>`, but it lacks the ``orfs``, ``contigs`` and ``bins`` sections.
 Instead, it has a separate list named ``projects``, which contains individual *SQM* objects for each of the projects that were loaded.

 *SQMbunch* objects are meant to work with individual projects as if they were a single one, for the purpose of subsetting and visualization of aggregated taxonomic and functional profiles.
 This differs from working with a single co-assembly (or merged/seqmerge project) in that assemblies from different projects are not de-replicated, and instead each project contains its own set of potentially redundant contigs, ORFs and bins.
-For this reason, *SQMbunch* objects do not support subsetting based on orfs, contigs and bins, or plotting bin abundance profiles.
+For this reason, *SQMbunch* objects do not support subsetting based on orfs, contigs and bin names, or plotting bin abundance profiles (although it supports filtering bins based on quality and/or taxonomy, and can contain aggregated taxonomy counts based on bin taxonomies).

 .. _SQMlite object:
 The SQMlite object structure